The Best Floorstanding Speakers For 2025

 Wattage

-The Type Of Receiver You Plan On Using With It
+The Type Of Receiver Or Amplifier You Plan On Using With It

-The fact of the matter is that if you plan on using tower speakers, you’re going to need a sufficiently powerful enough receiver to fully power them.
+The fact of the matter is that if you plan on using tower speakers, you’re going to need a sufficiently powerful enough amp or receiver to power them.

 I would honestly recommend one that can at least provide 100 watts per channel so that it’s not underpowered, causing the sound to clip.